9 Local SEO Tips for Construction & Remodeling Businesses

 Make sure you are using keywords that your customers are using but are also action-oriented.
 Meaning ‘construction remodeling’ might be too generic or not indicate an intention to buy.
 While ‘construction companies near me’ might suggest that someone is starting to gather a list of companies.

-Rather than guessing which keywords are best, these steps can provide you with a keywords foundation.
+Rather than guessing which keywords are best, these steps can provide you with a keyword foundation.

 Great articles and more details on choosing keywords: